-- Reorganization of content : They help maintain the user experience during the redesign or reorganization of the site.
+- Content reorganization : They help maintain the user experience when redesigning or reorganizing the site.

 - Deletion of pages : In the event that an obsolete page is deleted, a redirection can then guide the user to a relevant page in order to avoid the site being penalized in terms of natural referencing.

-- Site security : A redirection can direct users from an HTTP site to HTTPS, and thus optimize browsing security.
+- Site security : A redirection can direct users of an HTTP site to HTTPS, and thus optimize browsing security.

 - Website Migration : In such a scenario, without proper redirects, then the SEO ranking and traffic can be seriously affected.

 - Content Merger : If two pages are merged, a redirection from the old to the new is crucial to avoid duplicate content.

 - Maintenance ( or Temporary Downtime ): Using temporary redirects is a good way to inform users without harming rankings.

 Understand the impact of redirects on search engines